kdandank/418CacheSim/final-report.md

 on the snooping bus, it NACKs the action, which causes the cache worker to retry the transaction at a later time.
 This avoids the livelock issue and ensures completion.

+## 5. GRAPHS AND ANALYSIS
+> 1. MSIvMESI: This tests out an artificial trace that Read and Writes to unique addresses on separate cache lines. <br>
+> ![alt text][MSIvMESI] <br>
+> 2.

-## 5. PLATFORM CHOICE
+## 6. PLATFORM CHOICE
-> We have used C++ as the programming language, as this project mainly involves being able to read the memory traces from input files and dumping them into an output file.
+> * We have used C++ as the programming language, as this project mainly involves being able to read the memory traces from input files and dumping them into an output file.
 This was easy to achieve in C++. <br>
-> For generating memory traces, we have modified and used Intel's pintool.
+> * For generating memory traces, we have modified and used Intel's pintool.

-## 6. SCHEDULE
+## 7. SCHEDULE
 > Apr 11 - Apr 17 - Implement a simple LRU cache for a single processor <br>
 > Apr 18 - Apr 24 - Add support for cache coherence protocols - MSI, MESI <br>
 > Apr 25 - May 01 - Add additional protocols - MOSI, MOESI, Dragon, Firefly, etc. <br>